2010 H1 Unlimited season

 The 2010 H1 Unlimited season was the fifty-fifth running of the H1 Unlimited series for unlimited hydroplanes, jointly sanctioned by APBA, its governing body in North America and UIM, its international body.

 The series consisted of six races.

-The finale of the season was the Oryx Cup, held in Doha, Ad Dawhah, Qatar.
+The finale of the season was the Oryx Cup, held in Doha, Doha Municipality, Qatar.
 The 2010 Oryx Cup was the eighteenth running of the UIM World Championship for unlimited hydroplanes.

 For 2010, Oh Boy!
 Oberto (Miss Madison) was the National High Point Team Champion, while Steve David was the National High Point Driver Champion.